NuruProgramming/Nuru/README.md

 ```
 ### Running From File

-To run a Nuru script, write the `nuru` command followed by the name of the file with a `.nr` extension:
+To run a Nuru script, write the `nuru` command followed by the name of the file with a `.nr` or `.sw` extension:

 ```
 nuru myFile.nr